huggingface/hub-docs/docs/hub/enterprise-hub-gating-group-collections.md

 Gating Group Collections allow organizations to configure gated access to all the repos in a collection, enabling **a single access request** for all the models and datasets in it.

+To enable gating group in a collection:

+- collection owner must be an organization
+- organization must be subscribed to Enterprise Hub
+- all models and datasets in the collection must be owned by the same organization as the collection
+- all models and datasets in the collection can only be in one gating group collection at once

 ## Manage gating group as an organization admin

 To enable access requests, go to the collection page and click on **Gating group** in the bottom-right corner.